Defective Product Update: Takata Airbags and Jeep Rollaway Recalls

 Vehicle owners can check this NHTSA recall site for complete lists of recalled vehicles due to any problem.We Have Extensive Experience Helping Victims of Car Accidents and Defective Products

 The experienced attorneys of the Law Offices of Diana Santa Maria, P.A. have the right expertise to fight for the compensation you deserve if you have been injured in a car accident or by a defective product.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.